The Miser’s 3 Things:

 I have never enjoyed the process of picking out gifts for people, and it has nothing to do with being a thrifty fella.

 Instead, it’s the pressure of having to come up with a good idea, the nervous feeling that someone might not like their gift, and the concern that our gifts might not match up in price.

-So, a couple years ago, I wised up and came up with a Christmas shopping checklist that can help you avoid nervousness and save you some money!
+So, a couple years ago, I wised up and came up with The Millennial Miser’s Christmas shopping checklist that can help you avoid nervousness and save you some money!
 Gift-giving isn’t magic — it doesn’t just happen perfectly.
 Like so many things in personal finance, it takes a little planning and effort.